Matsakonz/Dobot_1stYproject/README.md

 python main.py
 ```

----

 ## 🎨 Supported Colors
-You can modify the HSV range in camera.py to adjust or add more colors:
+You can modify the HSV range in mode2.py to adjust or add more colors:
 - 🔴 Red
 - 🔵 Blue
 - 🟡 Yellow

----
+- 🟢 Green

 ## 📌 Notes
 - Ensure the lighting conditions are consistent for better color detection accuracy.
 - The sorting zones and pickup coordinates should be calibrated according to your setup.

----

 ## 🧠 Future Improvements
 - Add GUI for manual control and color calibration
 - Use a pretrained ML model for more accurate object classification
 - Integrate with a conveyor belt for full automation

----

 ## 🧑‍💻 Author
-Matsakon T.
+**Matsakon T.**
 Robotics Engineering Student | Automation Enthusiast

+---

+## 📄 License
+This project is open-source and available under the MIT License.